 how to talk about colonial violence without having to return to complex theoretical discourses?
 By dressing it up in academic narratives, do we not reproduce the same violence and exclusions?

 Do we have to keep explaining these things?
 (Do we?!)

+decolonising the body

+Where does coloniality live in your body?

 It took away our dances.

 It made us sit on chairs, convinced us that this is civilisation.

 Figure 2.
-2. Alliance for Black Justice in Poland: Agnieszka Bulacik, Marta Jalowska, Katarzyna Kubina Àgnieszka Rözyriskawitha, Oliwia Oladigbolu..
+2. Alliance for Black Justice in Poland: Agnieszka Bulacik, Marta Jalowska, Katarzyna Kubina Àgnieszka Rözyriskawitha, Oliwia Oladigbolu.
 Decolonial Europe Day Booklet.